fourstrike/cda-validator/README.md

 docker run -p 8443:8443 -it goimplementit:cda-validator
 ~~~

-Notice when tomcat is started it will prompt for a password matching your certificate-file.

 Depending on you certificates you should again be able to use your favorite HTTP client:

 ~~~
 curl https://localhost:8443/validator/service/CDA/types
 ~~~

-The web site is now available at http://localhost:8080/validator
+The web site is now available at http://localhost:8080/validator or https://localhost:8443/validator dependent on how you configured your Tomcat instance and which ports are exposed.